Blank-Vulture/Tri-CertFramework/README.md

 # 🇺🇸 ZK-CertFramework 🎓⚡

-> **Trust-Minimized, Fully Backendless Zero-Knowledge Certificate System**
+> **Trust-Minimized, Fully Backendless Zero-Knowledge Document Authenticity System**

-A revolutionary graduation certificate system where **only students can generate time-bound zero-knowledge proofs** using Circom circuits and SnarkJS, with **Ledger Nano X hardware security** for administrative operations.
+A **universal document authenticity verification system adaptable to any type of document**, with **graduation certificates as an example implementation**.
+Only document owners can generate time-bound zero-knowledge proofs using Circom circuits and SnarkJS, with **Ledger Nano X hardware security** for responsible party operations.
 Verifiers can confirm authenticity using only the PDF file and on-chain Polygon zkEVM data.

 <div align="center">